Derlis01/platanus-hack-25-arcade/README.md

-# 🎮 Platanus Hack 25: Arcade Challenge
+# 🎮 Platanus Hack 25: Arcade Challenges

 At [Platanus Hack 25](https://hack.platan.us) we will have an arcade machine.
 While we could put some cool retro games on it, it is way better if it can be turned into a challenge.